Frequently Asked Questions

 Jewish teens who:

-- Will be seniors in high school as of September 1, 2021
+- Are sophomores or juniors in high school as of September 1, 2021.

 Who is considered a Jewish teen?

 - A teen with at least one Jewish parent

 - A teen with at least one Jewish parent and who is not being actively raised in or practicing another faith

 Do teens from interfaith families qualify for Y2I?